bsc-pm/nanos6/README.md

 We still recommend using the [Mercurium](https://github.com/bsc-pm/mcxx) source-to-source compiler for Fortran applications.

-## Execution
+Then, the application can be executed as is.

-Nanos6 applications can be executed as is.
+The runtime system will leverage the system cores specified by the CPU mask of the process.
 The number of cores that are used is controlled by running the application through the `taskset` command.
 For instance: